Growth Hack : Working Out Content Rights & Release Windows

 Room For Improvement

 Many studios have experimented with the day-and-date release strategy with negative to mix to positive results and there is always room for some improvement.
-There’s also the newly implemented ’super-ticket’ formula, where your cinema ticket gives you the right to a digital download when the film is eventually released online later on, presents a lot of promise for the newer release windows.
+There’s also the newly implemented ’super-ticket’ formula, where your cinema ticket gives you the right to a digital download when the film is eventually released online later on, presents a lot of promise for the newer release Develop windows app.

 Distributors have to now take cue from the success of VOD services who have helped brought premium content in short windows to the audiences and have clarity of thought on shortening all release windows.
 The lesser time they take, the more interested the audience is.